gvwilson/thirdbit/src/fiction/santas/index.md

 Could Zubi get over it on der own?
 Or was de already on der way back to der room?
-*I guess I'll find out tomorrow,* he thought, suddenly too tired to be disappointed at being caught or angry at the way the two santas who'd been manning the lights fell in behind him while the one who'd spoken led them back into The Building.
+*I guess I'll find out tomorrow,* he thought, suddenly too tired to be disappointed at being caught.
+He was even too tired to be angry when the two santas who'd been manning the lights fell in behind him while the one who'd spoken led them back into The Building.